stancu-mihai/FMI-DiplomaProject/README.md

 - npm run start

 ## Todo:
-- DB Change: add proffessor start hour preferences for each day
 - DB Change: each student group should be able to have a different proffessor
 - DB Change: add series that contains student groups (courses are held with series aka with all groups)
 - switch to romanian
 - should be able to manually edit resulting bookings
-- add algorithm
+- add algorithm (find less intersected timeframe, propose from available professors)
 - rename title
 - remove "contact" controller
 - Add more cities